tvlabs/edge264/README.md

 edge264
 =======

-This is an experimental software decoder for the H.264 video codec, written from scratch with the goal of improving the architecture/performance/latency of software video decoders.
-It is by no means a complete decoder (yet!), but rather a test-bed for original programming techniques.
+This is a minimalist software decoder for the H.264 video codec, written from scratch to experiment new programming techniques in order to improve on performance and code complexity over existing decoders.
+It used to be only a toy project, but is now geared towards a production-ready decoder.

 Supported features